wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3.1.md

 **w(z) = -1 - (α-β)/(3γ) × [S(z)/S_0]^(-0.6)**

-which gives w(0.5) ≈ -1.009 under the same QH parameters.
+which gives w(0.5) ≈ -1.009 under the same SCF parameters.

 The exponent −0.6 = −(1−η) reflects the same anomalous dimension appearing in our other scale-dependent corrections, providing consistency across the framework.